Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

 \paragraph{Using uncertainty quantification to set design procedure hyperparameters.}

 As the inverse temperature, $\lambda$, in \eqref{eq:protein-test-dist} varies, there is a trade-off between the mean predicted fitness and predictive certainty for designed proteins: both mean predicted fitness and mean confidence interval width grow as $\lambda$ increases (Fig.~\ref{fig:redvblue}a).
-As an example of how our method might be used to inform the design procedure itself, one can visualize this trade-off (Fig.~\ref{fig:redvblue}) and use it to decide on a setting of $\lambda$ that achieves both a mean predicted fitness and degree of certainty that one finds acceptable, given, for example, some budget of experimental resources for evaluating designed proteins in the wet lab.
-For data sets of different fitness functions, which may be better or worse approximated by our chosen regression model class and may contain different amounts of measurement noise, this trade-off---and therefore, the appropriate setting of $\lambda$---will look different (Fig.~\ref{fig:redvblue}).
+To demonstrate how our method might be used to inform the design procedure itself, one can visualize this trade-off (Fig.~\ref{fig:redvblue}) and use it to decide on a setting of $\lambda$ that achieves both a mean predicted fitness and degree of certainty that one finds acceptable, given, for example, some resource budget for evaluating designed proteins in the wet lab.
+For data sets of different fitness functions, which may be better or worse approximated by our chosen regression model class and may have different amounts of measurement noise, this trade-off---and therefore, the appropriate setting of $\lambda$---will be different (Fig.~\ref{fig:redvblue}).

 For example, protein design experiments on the red fluorescence data set result in a less favorable trade-off between mean predicted fitness and predictive certainty than the blue fluorescence data set: the same amount of increase in mean predicted fitness corresponds to a greater increase in mean interval width for red compared to blue fluorescence (Fig.~\ref{fig:redvblue}a).
 We might therefore choose a smaller value of $\lambda$ when designing proteins for the former compared to the latter.
-Indeed, predictive uncertainty grows so quickly for red fluorescence that, for $\lambda > 2$, the empirical probability that the smallest fitness value in the confidence interval is greater than the true fitness of a wild type sequence decreases rather than increases (Fig.~\ref{fig:redvblue}b) which suggests we may not want to set $\lambda > 2$.
-In contrast, if we had looked at the mean predicted fitness alone without assessing the uncertainty of those predictions, it continues to grow with $\lambda$ (Fig.~\ref{fig:redvblue}a), which would not suggest any harm from setting $\lambda$ to a higher value.
+Indeed, predictive uncertainty grows so quickly for red fluorescence that, for $\lambda > 2$, the empirical probability that the smallest value in the confidence interval is greater than the true fitness of a wild type sequence decreases rather than increases (Fig.~\ref{fig:redvblue}b) which suggests we may not want to set $\lambda > 2$.
+In contrast, if we had looked at the mean predicted fitness alone without assessing the uncertainty of those predictions, it grows monotonically with $\lambda$ (Fig.~\ref{fig:redvblue}a), which would not suggest any harm from setting $\lambda$ to a higher value.